Shooting Star Falls Trail

 Shooting Star Falls Trail, Vancouver Island, BC, photo by BUD lOGAN

-This is just the lower falls, there are upper falls as well that are reached off of the highway just past the Nanoose gas station if you are going south.
-Turn on to Summerset Rd, then turn on to Seablush Rd and follow it until you see Shooting Star Pl, Follow till you reach the end and you will find the trailhead.
-We have not done this trail yet so I can not offer any details on its condition, but on my next trip down the island, I plan on visiting the upper falls and will do a report then.
+This is just the lower falls; there are upper falls as well that are reached off of the highway just past the Nanoose gas station if you are going south.
+Turn onto Summerset Rd, then turn onto Seablush Rd and follow it until you see Shooting Star Pl.
+Follow till you reach the end, and you will find the trailhead.
+We have not done this trail yet, so I can not offer any details on its condition, but on my next trip down the island, I plan on visiting the upper falls and will do a report then.

-There are little gems like this all over Vancouver Island, I have been chasing waterfalls for many years and yet there still are so many I have yet to find.
+There are little gems like this all over Vancouver Island.
+I have been chasing waterfalls for many years, and yet there are still so many I have yet to find.

 A message from Bud